The Last Resort

 The parts of a Sarco can be printed in around 1250 hours with multiple printers printing.

-While the Sarco that will be used in Switzerland is only suitable for one person, a 'couples' Sarco is now in production.
+While the Sarco that was used in Switzerland is only suitable for one person, a 'couples' Sarco is now under consideration.

 Yes, not all of the Sarco is 3D printed.
 Some of the fittings (eg. door hinges) are not 3D printed.
 The nitrogen container in the base of the capsule (the dewar) is not 3D printed.
 Nor is the perspex window.